-AutoCat for Feed Bot is a part of the Tiller add-on for Google Sheets and is only available for Google Sheets owned by the Tiller Feed Bot.
-A new beta version of AutoCat is now available in the Tiller Money Feeds add-on for Google Sheets created after August 26, 2019.
+AutoCat for Feed Bot is a part of the Envelope Budget (formerly called Tiller) add-on for Google Sheets and is only available for Google Sheets owned by the Tiller Feed Bot.
+A new version of AutoCat is now available in the Tiller Money Feeds add-on for Google Sheets created after August 26, 2019.

 AutoCat for Feed Bot allows you to quickly categorize transactions based on a configurable ruleset.
 It’s great for automatically categorizing recurring transactions, those from the same merchants, and anytime you need to quickly categorize historical data.